open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.PersistentStorage.FileSystem/README.md

 #### maintenancePeriodInMilliseconds

 Maintenance event runs at specified interval.
 Default is `2 minutes`.
-Maintenance event performs the following tasks:
+During this event, the following tasks are performed:

 * Removes `*.blob` files for which the retention period has expired.
 * Removes `*.tmp` files for which the write timeout period has expired.